MuckyTaters/MuckyVision3/README.md

 are fixed when the voice is initialised, but you are free to vary settings between VoiceSynth instances.
 For example, you could have a high-pitched sine wave instance, a low-pitched square wave instance and a white noise instance all playing simultaneously.

+In preparation for developing sprites, the following class templates have been added to provide a suite of geometry tools.
+These will eventually be used to control sprite paths.

+    * Point.h describes a point in 3D space, although can be used solely in 2D space.
+    * BezierCurveBase.h provides a common base for Bezier curve classes.
+    * BezierCurveLinear.h describes a straight line between two Point instances.
+    * BezierCurveQuad.h describes a curved line between two Points, with one additional control Point.
+    * BezierCurveCubic.h describes a straight line between two Points, with two additional control Points.
+    * LineSegmentBase.h provides a common base for LineSegment classes, which add arc length data to curve instances.
+    * LineSegmentFixed.h provides estimation of arc length for any curve instance with fixed end/control Points.
+    * TODO: LineSegmentDynamic.h will provide estimation of arc length for any curve instance, even if its Points change.

 The 'GameEng' layer provides a method of creating textures from raw data that is especially useful for small two-colour images, of the